From “Spiritus Monday Morning,” Bern’s line:

 There’s a reason, silly or not, multiple versions of the poem exist, and we’ll probably never know the story.
 All we know is a Yahoo algorithm had its way with Allingham’s poem and directly contrary to its own best intentions brought to the reader’s mind both a breast and a penis.

-For Free you may have My Notion of an ‘APP’
+For Free, you may have My Notion

-That scours News of Manifesting Trends
+the Web of Manifesting Trends

-To whit
+To whit [sic],

 of Beer Yoga

-Appearing Simultaneous with Yoga with Goats,
+Yoga with Goats,

 Would Yield & Suggest Beer with Goats.